 Istanbul, Turkey

-Istanbul’s beauty extends beyond the impressive exteriors of its landmarks to the equally mesmerising mosaiced interiors, each steeped in intriguing history.
-The most iconic is undoubtedly the Byzantine Hagia Sophia (now a designated UNESCO World Heritage Site), which features a magnificent dome, adorned with breath-taking mosaics, dating back to the sixth century.
+Istanbul’s beauty can be found in its landmarks’ impressive exteriors and equally mesmerising mosaiced interiors.
+The most iconic is undoubtedly the Byzantine Hagia Sophia (now a designated UNESCO World Heritage site), which features a magnificent dome adorned with breathtaking mosaics dating back to the sixth century.
+Like most Turkish cities, it also buzzes with busy bazaars, where you’ll find intricately woven carpets and fragrant spices.

 Seville, Spain

-Seville seduces with its heady mix of Mudéjar architecture, Gothic cathedrals and flamboyant flamenco clubs.
-The charismatic capital of Andalucía is an excellent introduction to this well-loved Spanish region.
-Master the art of flamenco at an intimate bar or indulge in authentic sangria and tapas in a picturesque plaza, surrounded by the buzz of city life.
+Seville seduces with its marvellous mix of Mudejar architecture, Gothic cathedrals and flamboyant flamenco clubs.
+The charismatic capital of Andalucia is an excellent introduction to this well-loved Spanish region; master the art of flamenco at an intimate bar or indulge in authentic sangria and tapas in a picturesque plaza surrounded by the buzz of city life.

-Discover our article : the best cities in Spain.
+Discover more of the most beautiful cities in Spain.

 Stockholm, Sweden

-Known by locals as the ‘beauty on the water’, Stockholm spans a series of 14 islands connected by a network of over 50 bridges.
-The Scandinavian nations are renowned for their impeccable sense of style and the Swedish capital is no exception; Stockholm’s historic centre of Gamla Stan resembles something out of a storybook, while contemporary touches infuse the city with a dynamic and modern feel.
+Known by locals as the ‘beauty on the water’, Stockholm spans 14 islands connected by a network of over 50 bridges.
+The Scandinavian nations are renowned for their impeccable sense of style, and the Swedish capital is no exception; Stockholm’s historic centre of Gamla Stan resembles something out of a storybook, while contemporary touches infuse the city with a dynamic and modern feel.

 Dubrovnik, Croatia

-Encased by a ribbon of historic city walls, originally built in the ninth century, this limestone citadel on the Adriatic is a maze of ancient brick buildings with ochre-hued rooftops.
-Equally enchanting is the nearby forested island of Lokrum (a ten minute ferry ride from the city), filled with olive and pine trees and famed for being a prominent backdrop in Game of Thrones.
+Encased by a ribbon of historic city walls built in the ninth century, Croatia’s Dubrovnik is a maze of ancient brick buildings with ochre-hued rooftops.
+Equally enchanting is the nearby forested island of Lokrum (a ten-minute ferry ride from the city), filled with olive and pine trees and famed for being a prominent backdrop in the television show Game of Thrones.
+After all, you can’t reach the big screen without being one of the prettiest European cities.

 Ljubljana, Slovenia

-Cradled between long-standing favourites Croatia and Italy, Slovenia is often overlooked as a holiday destination, but it’s about time it had its moment in the sunshine.
+Cradled between long-standing favourites Croatia and Italy, Slovenia is often overlooked as a holiday destination – but it’s about time it had its moment in the sunshine.
 Ljubljana, the country’s capital, is a delightful patchwork of hilltop castles, baroque architecture and cobbled town squares, often likened to a pocket-sized Prague.
+It’s also a stone’s throw from Lake Bled, a breathtakingly beautiful body of water surrounded by snow-capped mountains.